HullRyan/CapstoneFrontEnd/README.md

 ## Getting Started

+- View deployed on Vercel [here](capstone-front-end-lime.vercel.app)

-First, run the development server:
+- To run on your device, clone repo and run the development server:

 ```bash
 npm run dev